-Read on, I’ve picked 10 fun things to do indoors on the French Riviera, all tested by my boys or trusted friends.
+Read on to see what I’ve picked as 10 fun things to do indoors on the French Riviera, all tested by my boys or trusted friends.
 I’ve chosen a selection of activities to cater for all ages, from toddler to adult.
 For more information such as addresses and opening hours click on the links.

 An original concept that combines loads of fun for all ages (from 6 to adult) with real health benefits, HiTech2Move is a place where you move to hi-tech!
 There are several different multi-sensorial activities on offer using an electronic floor or wall, involving physical exercise / dancing with video games and interactive electronics.
 Without realising it your kids are burning calories, working their reflexes, motor skills, coordination, memory and even social skills.
 All while having a brilliant time.
 HiTech2Move can be booked for birthday parties or groups of family or friends as well as individuals.
 Check the website (in French) for opening times, booking essential.
 You will find video demonstrations of the activities on offer on the website which explain the concept more.